Ninja-Squad/ninja-squad.github.com/_posts/2016-05-31-first-kotlin-project.md

 That is probably a good choice for libraries, but when it comes to "enterprise" applications, it becomes cumbersome.
 Spring and Java EE are both based on dynamic proxies, i.e. on dynamically generated classes that extend your classes.
 And unit-testing those classes with
 Mockito, for example, also relies on dynamically generated subclasses.
 The result is that Kotlin's `open` is like Java's `public`: it's a modifier that you start adding everywhere because it is your default.
+(Note: this will [probably be fixed](https://youtrack.jetbrains.com/issue/KT-12149))

 Talking about Mockito, that's another pain point.
 Let's take an example: